SamandarYokubov/image_dataset_analysis/README.md

 In addition, you may use [example.ipynb](https://github.com/SamandarYokubov/image_dataset_analysis/blob/main/example.ipynb) to make analysis of your image datasets.
 By the way, don't forget to change the path of dataset's directory to your own one!

 ##  Any questions :question:
-Feel free to ask or express your ideas|suggestions in [issues](https://github.com/SamandarYokubov/image_dataset_analysis/issues) section.
+Feel free to ask or express your ideas in [issues](https://github.com/SamandarYokubov/image_dataset_analysis/issues) section.